MortalityReporting/RavenDocs/docs/source/technicalManual/componentOverview.rst

 In addition to the basic FHIR API, FHIR operation APIs are also implemented for transaction, batch, $document,
 $process-message operations.

-To support MDI-API, FHIR extended operations are implemented as defined in the ":ref:'_mdiStandard'" page.
-More pieces of information about the Raven FHIR server APIs are available in the ":ref:`_ravenAPI`".
+To support MDI-API, FHIR extended operations are implemented as defined in the ":ref:`mdiStandard`" page.
+More pieces of information about the Raven FHIR server APIs are available in the ":ref:`ravenAPI`".

 Raven Dashboard
 -----------------